Belgian Tervuren Temperament & Personality Guide

 Family Dynamics

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Belgian Tervurens have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and progressive retinal atrophy.
+Belgian Tervurens sit in the large-size category, shed at a heavy level, and carry documented risk for hip dysplasia and progressive retinal atrophy — those three factors drive most of the daily-care decisions.

 Exercise Demands